TeachBooks/teachbooks-sphinx-tippy/README.md

-# Shpinx extension: TeachBooks Tippy
+# Sphinx extension: TeachBooks Tippy

 Rich tool tips in your TeachBook!